 Decorating a new home can be exciting and at the same time exhausting and bewildering because of the numerous choices available.
 It can be puzzling to select elements from the wide array of products in the market.
 However, a few essential guidelines can come handy when planning the interiors.
 Your home is a space where you’ll spend the most cherished moments and the décor should ideally match your taste and create an environment where you feel…well “at home”.

 It is essential to select a plan that gels well with you and your family’s daily requirements and lifestyle.
+In India for building home we need to select plan for 1 or 2 or 3 bedroom house plans indian style.
 A floor plan can be open or compartmentalized depending on your choice for a home with a central focal point or private silos.
 Visualize the plan and understand how the house flows and its functionality.
 Eg: One should keep in mind if there are old parents and young kids in the house or you need a home office or a quiet reading nook.
 The idea is to plan well for the future and incorporate those attributes in the home plan.

 While the internet is flooded with images of homes with eclectic décor and interiors, it is advisable to stick to a theme of say modern/contemporary/bohemian or whatever fancies you.
 The mixing of elements can leave the house look shabby and unplanned.
 However, movable décor elements can be used and played around with to give different feel and look.